Enhancing Higher Education’s Relevance with Competency-Based Education

 2. Implement Micro-Credentials for Targeted Learning:

-• Create modular, skill-specific courses that allow for quick upskilling.
+• Create modular courses for quick upskilling.

-• Facilitate lifelong learning and continuous professional development.
+• Support lifelong learning and professional development.

 Benefits of CBE and Micro-Credentials in Higher Education